Tall Pines adds Saloon, dining

 The “Big Tex” is like biting into a Big Mac on flatbread – “and we’re selling them like crazy,” Lisa Welch said.

-Until now, the bar had turned to food trucks to feed their crowds, particularly on weekends when their patio is busy.
+Until now, the bar had turned to food trucks to feed its crowds, particularly on weekends when its patio is busy.

 “We sort’ve graduated to (this point).
 As we grew, we felt there was a need for some sort of food during the week,” Lisa Welch said, noting the Saloon is open seven days a week.